lumixus1/AC-Typer/README.md

 if it starts typing something wrong

--Make sure that before you press start, your ingame keyboard is on lowercase letter -Make sure that you selected the right keyboard language (if your language isnt there, select "english".
+- Make sure that before you press start, your ingame keyboard is on lowercase letter
+- Make sure that you selected the right keyboard language (if your language isnt there, select "english".
 If it still doesnt work reach me out on discord: lumixus1)